Is Summer The New Winter In Colorado's High Country?

 That doesn’t count for people like Mike Wubben, who drove up to the Peak One Campsite near Lake Dillion on Thursday to go camping with his family and friends.

-“We like it here because there are lots of activities, we got water, we got bike trails, a bike park,” Wubben explained.
+“We like it here because there are lots of activities.
+We’ve got water, we got bike trails, a bike park,” Wubben explained.
 “And it’s gorgeous.”

 Campsites at the lot were all booked out, but Wubben said he’s still getting the camping experience he was hoping for, even if other people had the same idea.